UW-GAC/SISG_2022/index.md

 NHLBI BioData Catalyst Powered by Seven Bridges

 - [Getting Started Guide for SISG22 Module 17](https://drive.google.com/file/d/1VjIFxEfF6tvlkIVCjFGeIiBRDmGNLbvn/view?usp=sharing)

+A detailed tutorial and relevant R scripts for STAAR pipeline are available at [https://github.com/xihaoli/STAARpipeline-Tutorial](https://github.com/xihaoli/STAARpipeline-Tutorial).
+STAAR pipeline apps will also be released soon on BioData Catalyst.

 If you are new to R, you might find the following material helpful: